Guide

 7. Founder or team presence

-People trust people, not entities.
-An "About" section with real photos and a brief founder story humanizes your product, especially for early-stage companies where brand recognition is low.
+People trust people, not company names.
+A short "About" section with real photos and a brief note on why you built the product humanizes the business, especially for early-stage companies where brand recognition is zero.

 8. Privacy and security signals